-The above debt securities are all Government Guaranteed Floating Rate Notes, which were issued by NAML and transferred to NAMGSL under a profit participating loan arrangement and by it to NALML.
+The total debt securities outstanding at 30 September 2013 issued in respect of the original acquisition of loans by NALML is €23.9m.
+These debt securities are all government guaranteed Floating Rate Notes, which were issued by NAML and transferred to NAMGSL under a profit participating loan arrangement and by it to NALML.
 The latter company used these securities as consideration (95%) for the loan portfolio acquired from each of the Participating Institutions.